Nú, chexw men wa ha7lh?, K’alhwá 7alap, ʔiy te kwayel, ’Uy’ skweyul, Hello.

 In response to the above, and in alignment with goals and values outlined in Capilano University's Envisioning 2030 and Illuminating 2030 plans, Capilano University librarians have created this guide to support instructors seeking to meaningfully integrate Indigenous knowledge and ways of knowing and learning into their curricula and teaching practices.

 These guides are not intended to be prescriptive or definitive resources, nor do they represent a linear progression of content.
-In keeping with Indigenous protocol, it is recommended to begin with Territorial Acknowledgements and Situating Self.
-Truth First also provides important context before visiting guides about Indigenizing Curriculum, Indigenizing Pedagogy, or engaging in Respectful Research.
+In keeping with Indigenous protocol, it is recommended to begin with this guide, Territorial Acknowledgements and Situating Self.
+The next four guides are still in progress.
+'Truth First' provides important context before visiting guides about Indigenizing Curriculum, Indigenizing Pedagogy, or engaging in Respectful Research.
 We hope these resources support your learning journey, and we encourage you to augment this guide with more Indigenous voices from your area.

 Some guides will include reflection questions.
 We also invite your feedback.
 Please share your comments respectfully.
 We are all still learning.